Dealing with the practical impact of coronavirus

 - Dealing with the practical impact of coronavirus and pancreatic cancer

 As the governments across the UK update their advice about coronavirus (COVID-19), it is normal to have concerns about what this means for you if you or a loved one has pancreatic cancer.
 You may have questions about what new guidance means for you, and how to get support if you need it.

 The guidance is slightly different in England, Scotland, Wales and Northern Ireland.
 Read the latest guidance and how it may affect you.

 This information was correct when we published it, and we update it regularly – but things sometimes change quickly, so do check the guidance for where you live.

 It’s important to think about what you would do if someone you live with gets symptoms of coronavirus, or is contacted as part of the NHS test and trace service.
 For example, is there someone else you could stay with for 10 days to keep you safe?
 Or would you still be able to get the support you need if a family member or close friend needed to self-isolate for 10 days?
 Planning these things in advance can be helpful.

 If you have pancreatic cancer, you should take particular care as you may be more at risk of becoming seriously ill if you were to get coronavirus – especially if you have been shielding.
 Read more about shielding.

 There are things that everyone can do to keep safe:

 - Wash your hands or use hand sanitiser often.

-- Practice social distancing when you go out and avoid going to places where you are less than 2 metres away from somebody outside of your household or support bubble.
+- Practise social distancing when you go out and avoid going to places where you are less than 2 metres away from others.

 - Wear a face covering when you are out in public – especially in enclosed spaces.